What you need for PC gaming: the basics

 When you choose a gaming laptop, your entire PC gaming experience is self-contained in a single package you can slip into a backpack to take with you.
 When set up on a desktop (or even on your lap), the space required is minimal, which is nice in cramped quarters like a bedroom or dorm room.
 While a gaming laptop can’t compare to an Ultrabook for battery life, you can still enjoy gaming for at least three or four hours without needing to be plugged in to a power outlet.
 Other than the power brick, there are no cables to hook up, and no external components to connect.
 Fire it up and you’re gaming.

 You do have the option to plug into an external monitor for a bigger display, you can use an external speaker system for better sound and you can use a gaming keyboard and mouse, but you don’t have to.
-In fact, many gaming laptops are now equipped with gaming-optimized keyboards.
+In fact, many gaming laptops are now equipped with gaming-optimized keyboards with features like N-Key roller, macro support, RGB lighting, and some even have mechanical switches.
+Gaming laptop displays are increasingly being offered with fast refresh rates, along with support for G-Sync and FreeSync.

-There are some downsides to a gaming laptop compared to a desktop PC.
-The price point can be higher (miniaturization doesn’t come cheap), desktop PCs have a performance edge (desktop CPUs and video cards are more powerful than their mobile equivalents), the computer’s display is almost always going to be larger and higher resolution (unless you plug your laptop into an external display) and a desktop PC is easy to open up and upgrade.
+There are some downsides to laptops for gaming compared to a desktop PC.
+The price point can be higher (miniaturization doesn’t come cheap), desktop PCs have a performance edge (desktop CPUs and video cards are more powerful than their mobile equivalents), the computer’s display is almost always going to be larger and higher resolution (unless you plug your laptop into an external display), and a desktop PC is easy to open up and upgrade.
 You can upgrade a gaming laptop to a certain degree, but in most cases that’s limited to the RAM and hard drive.

 Confusing things a little, the lines between gaming laptops and desktop gaming PCs have started to get a little blurry.